 OSS Receives $1.3 Million Order from U.S. Army to Develop Vehicle Visualization Systems Using NVIDIA GPUs

-/EIN News/ -- ESCONDIDO, Calif., Feb.
-14, 2023 (GLOBE NEWSWIRE) -- One Stop Systems, Inc. (Nasdaq: OSS), a leader in AI Transportable compute and storage solutions at the edge, has received a $1.3 million order from the U.S. Army for the design, development and prototypes for a ruggedized compute visualization system using OSS PCIe Gen 4 switched fabric technology and NVIDIA® Jetson AGX Orin™ system-on-modules (SoMs).
+ESCONDIDO, Calif., Feb.
+14, 2023 (GLOBE NEWSWIRE) -- One Stop Systems, Inc. OSS, a leader in AI Transportable compute and storage solutions at the edge, has received a $1.3 million order from the U.S. Army for the design, development and prototypes for a ruggedized compute visualization system using OSS PCIe Gen 4 switched fabric technology and NVIDIA® Jetson AGX Orin™ system-on-modules (SoMs).

 OSS will design and build this system to support 360-degree visualization for U.S. Army ground vehicles.
 There are more than 14,000 different Army vehicles, many with large blind spots, that may utilize this technology, including the Stryker, Abrams and Bradley.
 This technology is expected to make vehicles more effective in times of crisis and save service member lives.